JstrJestee/JstrJestee/README.md

 "When I consider my life, I find it seasoned with many utilitez, even though, passing through the ruës, little children clabber after me: Aga!
 Crazy Mathurine!
 It's true that I'm a little tainted by this disease; my senses can be a little rancid, and my imagination a little moldy and dislocated."
       -- Mathurine de Vallois (Mathurine de Foole)
+- Mathurine de Vallois my GOAT.
+YES, there was female jesters and they were AWESOME.

 - Kids under 14 DNI.
 Please.
 You guys are usually just a lot sometimes 😨
 - I tend to not use tone tags, so PLEASE tell me if you want me to use some.